garrandall/popular-music-data/tracks/the-walker-fitz-and-the-tantrums.md

   start_date: '2014-05-31'
 ---

-Ooh, crazy's what they think about me
+Oh, crazy's what they think about me
 Ain't gonna stop cause they tell me so
 Cause 99 miles per hour baby
 Is how fast that I like to go